 Governments have already demonstrated a willingness to regulate the segment of their Not-For-Profit sectors involved in raising and disbursing funds for overseas charitable purposes.
-The 200 member countries/jurisdictions of the Financial Action Task Force, or its nine regional bodies, have committed to bringing NFP sector regulation into conformity with FATF Recommendation 8 on NPOs.
-This recommendation was updated in 2020 catalysing a need for most member countries to introduce further NFP sector regulation.
-States parties to the Convention could be encouraged to incorporate into NFP sector regulatory reforms (related to FATF Recommendation 8), measures to also meet their extraterritorial obligations to 'protect' child rights under the Convention.
+The 200 member countries/jurisdictions of the Financial Action Task Force, or its nine regional bodies, have committed to bringing NFP sector regulation into conformity with FATF Recommendation 8 on not-for-profit organisations.
+This recommendation was updated in 2020 catalysing a need for most member countries to introduce further NFP sector regulatory reforms.
+As such, States parties to the Convention could be encouraged to incorporate into NFP sector regulatory reforms (designed to achieve conformity with FATF Recommendation 8), measures to also meet their extraterritorial obligations to 'protect' child rights under the Convention.

 To meet the obligation to 'protect', and with reference to Article 10.1 and 10.3 of the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography to prevent child sex tourism and child sexual exploitation in residential care settings, States parties could be encouraged to utilise the ECPAT Legal Checklist.
-This could improve their national legal and policy frameworks to address sexual exploitation of children in the context of travel and tourism, along with its online elements, to meet the obligation to 'protect'.
-Governments should furthermore establish child protection standards or codes of conduct that regulate the extraterritorial conduct of their domiciled for-profit tourism and voluntourism entities.
-These should include prohibitions on facilitating orphanage tourism and volunteering.
+This could improve their national legal and policy frameworks to address sexual exploitation of children in the context of travel and tourism, along with its online elements more effectively, to meet the obligation to 'protect'.
+Governments should furthermore establish obligatory child protection standards or codes of conduct that regulate the extraterritorial conduct of their domiciled for-profit tourism and voluntourism entities.
+These should include prohibitions on facilitating or engaging in orphanage tourism and volunteering.